 Exercise helps balance hormones and helps move your digestive system along.
 Any type of exercise can help with a leaky gut - running, weightlifting or yoga are all great options!

 Understand Preexisting Health Conditions - Some pre-existing health conditions such as celiacs, diabetes, and irritable bowel syndrome can weaken the intestinal lining.

 This inevitably can increase the likelihood of leaky gut syndrome.
 If you have one of these health conditions, some of the best things you can do are to make lifestyle adjustments to try and avoid making the situation worse.

 Helpful Supplementation - Probiotics help regulate the gut and add beneficial bacteria.
 The boost in good bacteria can help your gut regulate itself better.

 Digestive enzymes can aid your body in breaking down the foods we eat, possibly easing the work load of your digestive system.

 Greens Powders, such as Opti Greens 50, can assist with multiple benefits.

-Along with already having Probiotics and Digestive Enzymes, they also contain Phytonutrients that can help with reducing inflammation, helping your body operate more efficiently and improve overall gut health.
+Along with already having Probiotics and Digestive Enzymes, they also contain Phytonutrients that can help your body operate more efficiently and improve overall gut health.

 GI Advantage is a specific product made with the intention of tackling gut issues.
-It can have benefits such as; tissue repair, soothing your digestive tract, and lowering gut inflammation.
+It can have benefits such as; tissue repair, and soothing your digestive tract.